FAQ | Holly Butler Photography

 Yes, but read on!
-I usually bring a quilt to sit on and I even have a few pieces of furniture I drag out lol.
+I usually bring a quilt to sit on and I even have a few pieces of furniture I drag out for mini session lol.
 I also have chalkboards, vintage suitcases, some letters and some numbers.
 Aside from a quilt/blanket, since it's usually a given that I'll bring one of those, all you have to do is ask for any other prop I may have!
-I am always open to you bringing your own. *BUT, you should know that anytime I bring props, unless it's something large, like the Ford truck, or That Old Chair, a good majority of your images are more about YOU, instead of the props.
+I am always open to you bringing your own. *BUT, you should know that anytime I bring props, unless it's something large, a good majority of your images are more about YOU, instead of the props.
 The quilts are more to have somewhere for you to sit...
 You are going to be the focal point!

 10. What's an online gallery?

 It's your own private link, where you can view and download images to your computer and buy professional prints, if you choose.
 When I'm finished editing, I'll send the link to your gallery, in an email.
 It's private, password protected and you can show your friends and family, if you want!

 11. How long do you keep galleries backed up?

 In short, my contract states that I will retain the edited images on my computer for one year.
 Online galleries expire after three to six months to make room for new galleries, but I can upload them again if something happens and you need another download link within the year.